Don’t you love it when a quick nail art session comes out well enough to be interesting? Me too.

 This nail art design involved just two simple steps!

-Second: I simply stamped in black with the marbled patterns.
+For the marble pattern, I simply stamped in black.
 Topped again with a quick dry top coat.

 So I guess I can end this post right now.
 Just kidding!